 Nada Božina, alternate representative on the EATRIS Board of National Directors for Croatia, further comments on the Observership: “The Division of Pharmacogenomics and Therapy Individualisation at the University Hospital Center Zagreb and Zagreb Medical School has been involved in pharmacogenomics research for two decades.
 The main goal is exploring biomarkers of drug efficacy and toxicity and translation of knowledge into the clinical practice.
 We believe that the new opportunities that will open up through EATRIS will enhance our research efforts in the field of personalised pharmacotherapy.”

-We very much look forward to Croatian Observership as we support researchers in developing their biomedical discoveries into novel translational tools and interventions for better health outcomes for society.
+We very much look forward to Croatian involvement as we continue our mission to support researchers in developing their biomedical discoveries into novel translational tools and interventions for better health outcomes for society.
 See here for all of the latest updates about Croatia.

 Press coverage about Croatia joining EATRIS as an Observer

 - HRT Croatian Radio and Television